Camera-Based HRV Prediction for Remote Learning Environments

 \section{Experiment and Results}

-All experiments were conducted in the PhysBench framework.
 The experimental platform used was an AMD Ryzen 9 5950X CPU with an Nvidia RTX 3090 GPU and the Windows 11 OS.
-The proposed models, PhysNet\citep{physnet}, DeepPhys\citep{deepphys}, EfficientPhys\citep{efficientphys}, and TS-CAN\citep{mttscan} were trained on Tensorflow 2.6.
+We selected five baseline models among which the proposed model, PhysNet\citep{physnet}, DeepPhys\citep{deepphys}, EfficientPhys\citep{efficientphys}, and TS-CAN\citep{mttscan} were trained on Tensorflow 2.6.
 PhysFormer\citep{physformer} was trained on Pytorch 2.0.
+Though multiple configurations are detailed in the code, TS-CAN and DeepPhys adopt a resolution of 36x36, in accordance with the original text.
 For pretrained models, we tested their mobile CPU inference performance on a Raspberry Pi 4B (CPU: Cortex-A72 4 cores; OS: Debian 11).

-In PhysBench, PhysNet\citep{physnet}, PhysFormer\citep{physformer}, TS-CAN\citep{mttscan}, and DeepPhys\citep{deepphys} were reproduced with some differences from their open-source codes.
-Both TS-CAN and DeepPhys used a resolution of $36\times 36$ instead of $72\times 72$ to reach the mobile inference performance claimed in the MTTS-CAN paper and enable fair comparison.
-The training parameters for PhysNet and PhysFormer were adjusted to achieve better performance.
-For specific details, refer to the source code.
+The Seq-rPPG uses the following training parameters: Adam optimizer, batch size of 32, and Mean Absolute Error (MAE) loss.
+The parameters for other algorithms are provided as per the original literature.